EzraSkwarka/CYOA_Helper/src/Assets/GuideToBuildingBooks.md

 ## Making a Book

+Making a book is the easy part.
+Make a new JSON file and give it a unique title.
+When you create the file, the only thing it should hve in it to start is a single pair of brackets.

 ## Making Pages

 I find it helpful to conceptualize the json files as books and sections of the json files as pages.
 That is to say I would consider `small_example_adventure_text_array.json` to be a book, and would consider a page in that book to look like this: